crispweed/swapbill/README.md

 You can download installers for litecoind from <https://litecoin.org/>, or this can also be built from source (from <https://github.com/litecoin-project/litecoin>).

-For the current preview version of the client, you'll need to tell litecoind to connect to the litecoin testnet (as opposed to mainnet), and maintain a full transaction index.
+For the current preview version of the client, you'll need to tell litecoind to connect to the litecoin testnet.

 The default location for the litecoind configuration file is `~/.litecoin/litecoin.conf` on Linux, and something like `C:\Users\YourUserName\AppData\Roaming\LiteCoin\litecoin.conf` on Windows.